php-fig/fig-standards/proposed/http-message-meta.md

   via the `$_SERVER` superglobal; these are part of the PHP Server API (SAPI)).
 - Access to the query string arguments (usually encapsulated in PHP via the `$_GET` superglobal).
-- Access to body parameters (i.e., data deserialized from the incoming request body; in PHP, this is specific to POST requests in `application/x-www-urlencoded` content types, and encapsulated in the `$_POST` superglobal).
+- Access to the parsed body (i.e., data deserialized from the incoming request body; in PHP, this is typically the result of POST requests using `application/x-www-form-urlencoded` content types, and encapsulated in the `$_POST` superglobal, but for non-POST, non-form-encoded data, could be an array or an object).
 - Access to uploaded files (encapsulated in PHP via the `$_FILES` superglobal).
 - Access to cookie values (encapsulated in PHP via the `$_COOKIE` superglobal).
 - Access to attributes derived from the request (usually, but not limited to,